-2. Component Wrapper/Message Interceptor
+Component Wrapper/Message Interceptor

 When the interface of the Component Instance is known, the Component Wrapper exposes a virtual interface to the Component Instance, so that the invocations and messages calls reach the Component Wrapper before being relayed to the Component Instance.
 This way, the Executionware can get full control over the Component Instance even when the environment does not allow such fine-grained control.
 Wrapping Component Instances also allows retrieving more fine-grained monitoring information.
 The Component Wrapper may perform any actions on the message (including measuring, routing, extending etc.) prior to relaying it.
-Even though the Component Wrapper will generally be deployed together with the Component Wrapper this is not absolutely necessary.
+Even though the Component Wrapper is generally deployed together with the Component Wrapper this is not absolutely necessary.
 In case only information about messages is required, the Component Wrapper may be realised as a message proxy.

 The interface of the Wrapper is identical to the interface provided by the Component Instance.
 In addition, the Wrapper may contain a management interface to retrieve monitoring data and to configure its functionality dynamically.
 The Component Wrapper is by far the most sophisticated component in the Executionware.
-Its specification will be further detailed at later stages of the project.